JackieDo/Laravel-ShoppingCart/README.md

 A small package use to create shopping cart in Laravel application.
 (Now just only support Laravel 4.x)
 > This package is abandoned.
 Please use [Laravel-Cart](https://github.com/JackieDo/Laravel-Cart) for replacement.

+# Announcement of abandonment
+__This package is abandoned.
+Please use the [Laravel-Cart](https://github.com/JackieDo/Laravel-Cart) package of same distributor for replacement.__

 # Overview
 Look at one of the following topics to learn more about LaravelShoppingCart